Wallet: Contemporary examples

-Fashion

-Most major designers offer seasonal and perennial wallet collections of black and brown leather.
-Major retailers also sell a wide selection of men's wallets, including branded and house-name wallets.
-Branded wallets may include logos or other trademarks to identify the brand.
-The right wallet can add a touch of class to any outfit.
-When shopping for wallets, a good rule of thumb is to buy one size larger than you normally wear.
-This will ensure that the wallet fits comfortably and securely in your pocket.
-If you prefer a smaller wallet, try sizing down by half a size.
-You should also consider how often you use your wallet.
-A simple leather wallet might work fine if you carry cash only occasionally.
-However, if you frequently need to pay with credit cards or store large amounts of money, then you’ll probably benefit from a more durable wallet.

 Materials

 The traditional material for wallets is leather or fabric, but many other flexible flat sheet materials can be used in their fabrication.
 Non-woven textiles such as Tyvek are used, sometimes including reuse of waterproof maps printed on that material.
-Woven metals, such as fine mesh made of copper or stainless steel have been incorporated into wallets that are promoted as having electromagnetic shielding properties to protect against unauthorized scanning of embedded NFC & RFID tags.
+Woven metals, such as fine mesh made of copper or stainless steel have been incorporated into wallets that are promoted as having electromagnetic shielding properties to protect against unauthorized scanning of embedded NFC and RFID tags.
 Do-it-yourself websites such as Instructables feature many projects for making wallets out of materials such as denim, Kevlar, or duct tape.

 Regional differences

 Some wallets, particularly in Europe where larger value coins are prevalent, contain a coin purse compartment.
 Some wallets have built-in clasps or bands to keep them closed.
 As European banknotes, such as euros and pounds, are typically larger than American banknotes in size, they do not fit in some smaller American wallets.